avansinformatica/nosql-ivt2-examples/mongo-webshop/README.md

-# MongoDB / Mongoose webshop database
+# MongoDB / Mongoose webshop backend

-An example of a database for a webshop with MongoDB and Mongoose.
+An example of a backend for a webshop with MongoDB and Mongoose.

-Currently it only supports some testing.
-Start the mongo database server and use `npm test` in a command prompt to run the tests.
+### Installing

+Run `npm install` in the root directory.

+### Running the app

+The backend can be started with `npm start`.
+It will start listening and serve your requests.

+### Running the tests

+To run all tests use `npm test`.
+There are three kinds of tests:
+- unit tests on the schemas
+- integration tests on the endpoints
+- system tests by walking through a 'user journey'